 The next day, Abid dropped some pennies into the beggar’s bowl.
 He also pleaded the beggar pray for him and remove the curse.
 Confused, the beggar did as told.

 The need to explain things is strongly tied to the need for control.
 What we can explain, we can usually control.
 When we have control, we feel powerful.
 Without control, we’re powerless.

-In the above example, Abid felt that he’d lost control over his life due to the bad phase that he was going through.
+In the above example, Abid felt that he’d lost control over his life because of the bad phase that he was going through.
 He had to find a way to restore in himself the illusion of control.
-He was feeling powerless before life so he had to do something to regain that lost power.
+He was feeling powerless before life, so he had to do something to regain that lost power.

 “All this is happening because that beggar cursed me.
 If I make up with him, I’ll pull myself out of this predicament.”

 This was his conscious thought.
 Subconsciously, he thought along these lines…